mvfavila/DafaServer/README.md

 ## Testing

-Unit tests and integration tests were created using Mocha, Chai and mongodb-memory-server.
+Unit tests and integration tests were created using Mocha, Chai and mongodb-memory-server.<br/>
-Run `npm test` to execute all unit and integration tests.
+Run `npm test` to execute all unit and integration tests.<br/>
 Run `npm run testDebug` to execute all unit and integration tests in debug mode.

 ## Deploy